Engineer, Water North Vancouver, BC 04/06/2019

 WSP in North Vancouver, BC

 The excellence we bring to our work and to our workplace has been recognized far and wide.
-We're a Forbes Top Employer in Canada, one of the Top 100 Sustainable Companies in the World (and among the Top 10 in Canada), and we earned Platinum Elite Recognition through our participation in more than half of Canada's Top 100 Infrastructure Projects.
+We're among the LinkedIn Top 25 Companies two years in a row, one of the Top 100 Sustainable Companies in the World (and among the Top 10 in Canada), and we earned Platinum Elite Recognition through our participation in more than half of Canada's Top 100 Infrastructure Projects .

 WSP is currently seeking a motivated Intermediate Engineer to join their Water and Wastewater, Infrastructure group, located at our North Vancouver or Kelowna office (based on candidate preference).
 Reporting to a Senior Project Manager, Water and Wastewater this position will be responsible working collaboratively to deliver multi-disciplinary municipal water and wastewater treatment engineering projects across Western Canada.
 The successful candidate will have the opportunity to bring innovative solutions to a broad range assignments, gain client and industry exposure, and participate in and lead high performing multi-disciplinary teams.